inspec/inspec/GITHUB_LABELS.md

 Currently, we have one anti-goal:

 * Do not indicate priority or timeline information via labelling.
 That's high-stakes, and quickly becomes out of date.
-The Inspec team internally tracks its Chef, Inc. priorities; all other issues may be addressed on an as-needed, FOSS basis.
+The InSpec team internally tracks its Chef, Inc. priorities; all other issues may be addressed on an as-needed, FOSS basis.

 ### For Machines